 Why are warm introductions important in networking?

 Warm introductions use existing contacts.
 This builds on trust.
-Plus, they start dialogue in a positive way.
+Additionally, they initiate a dialogue in a positive manner.
 This is better than starting with someone you don’t know well.

 How can I utilize referrals efficiently?